mohammad2928/plate-recognition/README.md

 (If you are living in the IRAN, for installation maybe you need to use a VPN.)

 4- Head over to https://github.com/UB-Mannheim/tesseract/wiki and get the 32-bit or 64-bit version depending on your system architecture and install it like as other  programs.
-(Or you can use direct path in your codes)
+(Or you can use direct path in your codes), you can use installation file in ~/data/ folder.

 5- Put fas-tune-float.traineddata (in the ~/data/ folder) file in the C:\Program Files\Tesseract-OCR\tessdata path